 Should you aerate your lawn in the spring?
 Should you aerate at all?
 This practice has somewhat fallen out of favor over the years as new products have attempted to create similar results.
-Unfortunately, most homeowners discover too late the differences between physical and faux aeration.
-To keep your lawn as healthy as possible, it’s important for most Georgia homeowners to aerate their lawns with a machine.
+Unfortunately, most homeowners discover the differences between physical and faux aeration too late.
+Most Georgia homeowners need to aerate their lawns with a machine to keep them as healthy as possible.
 The question is, when and how should you aerate your lawn?

 Consider these factors before you aerate your lawn: